 Primary or secondary headache or both?

-When a headache occurs for the first time in close temporal relation to trauma or injury to the head and/or neck, it is coded as a secondary headache attributed to the trauma or injury.
-This remains true when the new headache has the characteristics of any of the primary headache disorders classified in Part One of ICHD-3 (beta).
-When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic, or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity), in close temporal relation to such trauma or injury, both the initial headache diagnosis and a diagnosis of 5.
-Headache attributed to trauma or injury to the head and/or neck (or one of its subtypes) should be given, provided that there is good evidence that the disorder can cause headache.
+- When a pre-existing headache with the characteristics of a primary headache disorder becomes chronic or is made significantly worse (usually meaning a two-fold or greater increase in frequency and/or severity) in close temporal relation to such trauma or injury, both the initial headache diagnosis and a diagnosis of 5.
+Headache attributed to trauma or injury to the head and/or neck (or one of its types or subtypes) should be given, provided that there is good evidence that the disorder can cause headache.

-The subtypes of 5.
+The types of 5.
 Headache attributed to trauma or injury to the head and/or neck are among the most common secondary headache disorders.
-During the first three months from onset they are considered acute; if they continue beyond that period they are designated persistent.
+During the first 3 months from onset they are considered acute; if they continue beyond that period they are designated persistent.
 This time period is consistent with ICHD-II diagnostic criteria, although the term persistent has been adopted in place of chronic.

 Headache may occur as an isolated symptom following trauma or injury or as one of a constellation of symptoms, commonly including dizziness, fatigue, reduced ability to concentrate, psychomotor slowing, mild memory problems, insomnia, anxiety, personality changes and irritability.
 When several of these symptoms follow head injury, the patient may be considered to have a post-concussion syndrome.

 The pathogenesis of 5.
 Headache attributed to trauma or injury to the head and/or neck is often unclear.
-Numerous factors that may contribute to its development include, but are not limited to, axonal injury, alterations in cerebral metabolism, alterations in cerebral haemodynamics, underlying genetic predisposition, psychopathology and a patient’s expectations of developing headache after head injury.
-Recent research, using advanced neuroimaging modalities, suggests a potential for detecting brain structural abnormalities following minor trauma that are not detectable through conventional diagnostic tests.
-Post-traumatic sleep disturbances, mood disturbances and psychosocial stressors can plausibly influence the development and perpetuation of headache.
+Numerous factors that may contribute to its development include, but are not limited to, axonal injury, alterations in cerebral metabolism, neuroinflammation, alterations in cerebral haemodynamics, underlying genetic predisposition, psychopathology and a patient’s expectations of developing headache after head injury.
+Recent research, using advanced neuroimaging modalities, suggests a potential for detecting brain structural, functional and metabolic abnormalities following minor trauma that are not detectable through conventional diagnostic tests.
+Post-traumatic sleep disturbances, mood disturbances and psychosocial and other stressors can plausibly influence the development and perpetuation of headache.
 The overuse of abortive headache medications may contribute to the persistence of headache after head injury through the development of 8.2 Medication-overuse headache.
-Clinicians must consider this possibility whenever such headache persists beyond the initial post-trauma phase.
+Clinicians must consider this possibility whenever a post-traumatic headache persists beyond the initial post-trauma phase.

-5. Headache attributed to trauma or injury to the head and/or neck is also reported in children, although less often than in adults.
-The clinical presentations of the subtypes are similar in children and adults, and the diagnostic criteria in children are the same.
+span style=”font-weight: 400;”>Headache attributed to trauma or injury to the head and/or neck is also reported in children, although less often than in adults.
+The clinical presentations of the types are similar in children and adults, and the diagnostic criteria in children are the same.